rurban/libu8ident/README.md

 `allowed_croar.h` and the `nf*_croar.h` headers are too slow.
 See `perf`.
 These optimizations on boolean ranges are work in progress, if I can find faster lookups than binary search.
-Also for special configurations, such as **c99** a single header and optimized lookup method should be implemented, combining the script, xid and decomposition in it.
+Also for special configurations, such as a new **c11** profile a single header and optimized lookup method should be implemented, combining the script, xid and decomposition in it.
 This would replace the ~6 lookups per codepoint.

 TODO
 ----